 BHSc (Hons), MSc

-I am interested in the experiences of chronic conditions in settings with a high infectious disease burden, such as during epidemics and pandemics, particularly amongst minority and marginalized populations.
+I am interested in the experiences of chronic conditions in settings with a high infectious disease burden, such as during times of epidemics and pandemics, particularly amongst minority and marginalized populations.
 I am also interested in additional topics relating to health inequalities, health and risk, and syndemics, as well as biosecurity and digital health.